jupyter-book/mystmd/docs/contribute-add-feature.md

 short_title: Add a Feature
 ---

 In this guide, we will walk through the process of adding a new word-counter role `{word-count}` to MyST.
-Although it is possible to [write a plugin](plugins.md) to extend and customize MyST, this guide covers the steps required to implement this feature as a core feature of MyST.
-We will start from the very beginning of cloning the MyST repository, and finish with a working `word-count` feature!
+Although it is possible to [write a plugin](plugins.md) to extend and customize MyST, this guide covers the steps required to implement this feature as a core component of MyST.
+We will start from the very beginning of cloning the MyST repository, and finish with a working `word-count` role!

 ## Cloning the Repository
 The rest of this guide will assume that you have basic knowledge of using Git, and running commands in a terminal/console on one of the major operating systems.
 Although this guide can be used to author a new MyST feature on any (supported) operating system, we will assume that you are using a typical Linux distribution for simplicity.